igorbenic/wp-sponsors/README.txt

 WP-Sponsors registeres gives your sponsors or partners a separate home where can add a link and a logo.

-Ever had to add a bunch of images with links on them for event/company partners?
-With WP Sponsors, you won't have to use a text widget for that anymore.
-The companies and people that support you, your company or your event now get a separate place where you can add a link and an image.
-Then you add the widget to the sidebar of your chosing and the linked images will show up there.
+Ever had to add a bunch of images with links on them for your event/company partners?
+With Sponsors, you won't have to use a text widget for that anymore.
+The companies and people that support you, your company or your event now get a separate place where you can add a link and an image for each of them.
+Then you add the Sponsors widget to the sidebar of your choosing and the linked images will show up there.

+= Upcoming features: =
+* Taxonomy - divide your sponsors up in categories and choose which ones to display in which widget
+* Weight - Give your sponsors a weight (in their category) to determine how they should be sorted in the widget

 == Installation ==